Sue: I’m sorry, I missed the title. Tegan distracted me.

 We meet Monarch, as played by Stratford Johns.

-Sue: How the **** am I supposed to recognise him under all that?
-And why are the aliens playing Prize Board Bingo?
+Sue: And how the **** am I supposed to recognise him under that?
+And why are the aliens playing Bingo?

 Sue: If the air hostess job doesn’t pan out, there’s always a future for her as a cartoonist.
 That’s quite a good likeness of Paul McCartney and Jerry Hall.

 Sue: Nicol should be watching this.
 The programme is obsessed with maths at the moment.
-Is there going to be a test at the end of this episode?
+Is there going to be a test at the end of this season?

 And then we meet Bigon.

-Sue: If there isn’t a “let bygones by bygones” joke in this episode, I will write to Points of View.
+Sue: If there isn’t a “let bygones be bygones” joke in this episode, I will have to write to Points of View.

-The Doctor and his companions are given some refreshments and Adric asks someone to pass him the sodium chloride.
+When the Doctor and his companions are provided with refreshments, Adric asks someone to pass him the sodium chloride.

 Sue: This is very educational.
-You’d happily let your kids to watch this story.
+You’d happily let your kids watch this story.

-Me: Yeah, but only if you wanted to turn your kids into irritating, obnoxious freaks.
+Me: Only if you wanted to turn them into irritating, obnoxious freaks.

-An Australian Aborigine arrives at the feast and Tegan has to translate for the Doctor.
+When an Australian Aborigine arrives at the feast, Tegan has to translate for the Doctor.

 Sue: Why can’t the Doctor understand him?
 He can understand everybody else in the universe.
-I thought the TARDIS translated all this stuff for him?
+I thought the TARDIS translated for him?
 Have they never heard of continuity?
-I’m a bit annoyed by this.
+I’m a bit annoyed by that.

-Two humans, dressed in green velvet, suddenly appear.
-They have walked straight out of Tegan’s drawing.
+Two humans dressed in green velvet suddenly appear.
+They look like they’ve walked straight out of Tegan’s drawing.

-Sue: So this it like V, then?
+Sue: So this is just like V, then?
 Lizards pretending to be humans so they can invade the Earth?
 They’ll be eating mice before you know it.
 I have to say, I’ve seen better first episodes.

-Adric doesn’t understand how the Urbankans can transform themselves into new forms.
+Adric doesn’t understand how the Urbankans can transform into new life forms at will.

 Sue: For ****’s sake, Adric.
 It’s probably block transfer thingy!
-You created a whole society last week, this is a piece of piss compared to that.
-Seriously, the lack of continuity in this story is really starting to annoy me.
+You created a whole society last week, so this must be a piece of piss compared to that.
+Seriously, the lack of continuity is really beginning to annoy me.